 How it comes to play

+Consider a multinational company like Pepsi or Apple.
+They have customers across the world and for them, delivering their products directly to each customer is virtually impossible.
+So they have to work with distributors such as retailers like Walmart or your neighborhood supermarkets.
 Now, a company like Pepsi would first take account of its cost price – the total amount of money it paid to make a bottle of Pepsi.
 It will then create a “wholesale price” – which is the price it will charge the distributors to earn a profit.

+Wholesale price is what we call the cost at which distributors will pay to get the product from the manufacturers.
 Once the distributors have the product, they will sell it at a retail price where they will be able to earn a profit as well.

 Let’s look at this again but with numbers now.